osixia/container-baseimage/README.md

 ### Distribution packages documentation and locales

-This image has a configuration to prevent documentation and locales to be installed from base distribution packages repositories.
+This image has a configuration to prevent documentation and locales to be installed from base distribution packages repositories to make it more lightweight as possible.
 If you need the doc and locales remove the following files :
 **/etc/dpkg/dpkg.cfg.d/01_nodoc** and **/etc/dpkg/dpkg.cfg.d/01_nolocales**